ballerina-platform/module-ballerinax-hubspot.crm.import/ballerina/Package.md

     refreshToken = <Refresh Token>
    ```

-2. Instantiate a `hscimport:ConnectionConfig` with the obtained credentials and initialize the connector with it.
+2. Instantiate a `crmImport:ConnectionConfig` with the obtained credentials and initialize the connector with it.

     ```ballerina
     configurable string clientId = ?;